Code of Conduct

-The Agility Club of WA seeks to provide members with a safe, fun and educational environment in which to train dogs.
+The Agility Club of Western Australia seeks to provide members with a safe, fun and educational environment in which to train dogs.
 Membership to the club is dependent upon an agreement by members to abide by the rules and regulations.
 Members are expected to behave respectfully to each other and acknowledge the advice and guidance provided to them by committee members and trainers.
 ACWA endorses the use of positive reinforcement training and it is an expectation that all members will apply the principles of positive reinforcement techniques in training their dogs.

 The Agility Club of WA is a not for profit club.
 The club fundraises through trials, raffles, quiz nights and memberships to raise funds to maintain equipment.
 It is an expectation that all members undergo training in equipment handling and storage.
 Members participating in classes and seniors training are expected to arrive 30 minutes before the commencement of lessons to assist instructors set up equipment.
 At the completion of classes dogs are required to be put in cars and equipment must be packed away on trolleys and returned to the shed.